 Katherine has a degree in Biochemistry and Molecular Biology from the University of Cambridge and graduated with the highest score in her class.
 She also completed a PhD at Cambridge based in the Medical Research Council’s Mitochondrial Biology Unit.
 Her doctoral project investigated the influence of free radicals in efficiency of ATP production.

-Katherine joined Mewburn Ellis in 2006, qualifying as a European Patent Attorney and a Chartered Patent Attorney in 2010.
-She joined the partnership in 2014.
+Katherine joined Mewburn Ellis in 2006, became a Chartered Patent Attorney and European Patent Attorney in 2010, and joined the partnership in 2014.

 Katherine’s work advising UC Berkeley, California on their European and UK applications for CRISPR/Cas gene editing technology was noted in Legal 500 2018.